flame-engine/flame/doc/images.md

   void shoot() {
     _shoots.add(Sprite(images.fromCache('bullet.png'));
   }

-  // other methods omitted
 }
 ```

 ## Sprite

-Flame offers a `Sprite` class that represents a piece of an image (or the whole).
+Flame offers a `Sprite` class that represents a region of an image (or the whole).

 You can create a `Sprite` by providing it an `Image` and coordinates that defines the piece of the image that that sprite represents.